top of page

 Too Moved to Talk

-The company Too moved to talk created by the Brussels dancer and choreographer Fanny Brouyaux in 2018, carries out and develops choreographic projects that attempt to decompartmentalize different artistic languages and their audiences.
+Too moved to talk, a company created by Brussels-based dancer and choreographer Fanny Brouyaux in 2018, develops choreographic projects that aim to break down barriers between different artistic languages and their audiences.

-Through figures, character-archetypes or presences, she creates shows at the crossroads of dance, theater and performance.
+Through figures, archetypal characters or presences, she creates shows at the crossroads of dance, theater and performance.

-The name she chose for this company, which could be translated as "Too (é) mu.es pour parle", is inspired by the work: "Sorry too moved to talk", by the visual artist Fred Eerdekens.
+The name she chose for her company, which could be translated as "Trop (é) mu.e.s pour parler", was inspired by the work "Sorry too moved to talk", by visual artist Fred Eerdekens.

-Too moved to talk product the works of Fanny Brouyaux and her collaborators
+Too moved to talk produces the work of Fanny Brouyaux and her collaborators.

 Fanny Brouyaux

-Her favorite themes are invisible forms of care, emancipatory energies, systems and mechanics.
-Her choreographic work focuses on deconstructing gesture through trouble and detail.
-Based on stagings of archetypal figures or characters at the crossroads of dance, theater and performance, she invites audiences to think about, watch and feel dance through codes that she decontextualizes.
+Her favorite themes are invisible forms of care, emancipatory systems and mechanisms.
+His choreographic work is concerned with disturbance and detail, through the deconstruction of gesture.
+Drawing on stagings of archetypal figures and characters at the crossroads of dance, theater and performance, she invites audiences to think about, watch and feel dance through codes that she decontextualizes.

 bottom of page